ron12013/Directed-and-Self-started-Projects/README.md

 Apart from these there were many other sources of learning inluding the official website of Tensorflow, Numpy, Keras and so on...

-# Exercise 1: Getting familiar with Tensorlfow
+# Exercise 1: Getting familiar with Tensorflow
 The first Exercise was going through tensorflow and getting myself familiar with it.
 I followed the official tensorflow page where there were multiple exercises for beginners which would get them familiar with concepts like, placeholders, tensorflow session and so on.

 https://www.tensorflow.org/get_started/